Linuswidmer/42_transcendence/README.md

 ### 2.6 Statistics and Dashboard
 To collect game data and show them on the users profile later the following relational database scheme is used:
 ![ScreenShot](https://raw.githubusercontent.com/Linuswidmer/42_transcendence/main/images/DB_schema.png)

+- UserGameStats: Data set which holds specific game performance data of one user.
+Therefore it has a one-to-one relation to a user and a many-to-one relation to a game, because always two UserGameStats reference one Game
+- Games: Data set which holds general game data which.
+It is referenced by two UserGameStats.
+It can reference a Tournament
+- Tournaments: Data set which just holds an ID.
+A tournament is just a collection of games.
+When a game is started a class calles `GameDataCollector` creates two `UserDataStats` (one for each user), on `Games` and optionally a `Tournaments` instance using Djangos ORM.
+During the game the `GameDataCollector` modifies the data of these instances.
+When the game is over, the instances are saved to the Postgre database.